2009 Viva World Cup

-At the NF-Board general meeting in Milan (Italy), on 13 December 2008, it was decided to hold the Viva World Cup annually.
-The 2010 edition will be played in Gozo and priority was given to Iraqi Kurdistan to host the 2011 tournament.
+Three venues were bidding to host the tournament in 2010, being in Padania, Kurdistan and Gozo.
+At the NF-Board general meeting in Milan (Italy) on 13 December 2008, it was decided to hold the Viva World Cup annually.
+The 2010 edition was to be played in Gozo and priority was given to Iraqi Kurdistan to host the 2011 tournament.

 Occitania originally finished 5th, but having made one more substitution than allowed, the result was overturned, leaving Gozo as the winners of the 5th place playoff.

 The defending champions from the previous tournament were Padania, who went on to win the tournament.

 Participating teams

 Squads

 For a list of all squads that appeared in the final tournament, see 2009 VIVA World Cup squads.